jasminebz/jasminebz/README.md

 ### Hi there 👋

-An aspiring Data Analyst, I am looking to merge my passions for language, data, and communication.
-I have a special interest in Natural Language Processing, and using data-science tools to provide insights into solving real-world problems.
+As a data scientist with a passion for problem-solving, I am constantly seeking new ways to turn real-world data into actionable insights.
+My diverse background in linguistics, mathematics, and law allows me to approach problems from multiple angles.
+I am committed to bridging the gap between technical and non-technical stakeholders, using effective communication and intuitive visualizations to make complex topics simple.

 - 😄 Pronouns: She/Her
 - 👩‍🏫 Currently working as a Teacher with Le Wagon